aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Apply Animation to TextBox**

-Aspose.Slides for Java allows you to apply animation to the text in a shape.
+title: Aspose.Slides for Android via Java allows you to apply animation to the text in a shape.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/Presentation) class.
 2. Obtain a slide reference through its index.